Brenden Mann Scholarship

 Brenden Mann Scholars will be required to enroll in one approved course each academic year.
 Approved courses will include classes from a wide range of departments and disciplines.
 Each academic year Brenden Mann Scholars will be provided a list of approved courses.
 Classes that have previously qualified as approved courses include:

 - Religious and Cultural Life Cycle Rituals

 In addition to fulfilling the coursework requirement, Brenden Mann Scholars will be required to receive credit for participating in the Seaver College Jewish Culture Club's convocation program throughout the full academic year and will attend a minimum of four Glazer-sponsored co-curricular events per semester.
 These may include events such as lectures, film screenings, convocations, panels, or exhibitions.
 Brenden Mann Scholars will be expected to act as student ambassadors within the student body, participating in coordinating and publicizing Glazer Institute programs and events.

 3. Capstone Summer Experience:

 Acceptance into the Brenden Mann Scholars Program does not guarantee funding for each subsequent year of enrollment at Seaver College.
-Prior to each academic year, Brenden Mann Scholars will confirm course enrollment with the Institute; students will note their attendance with Glazer staff at each attended event.
+Prior to each academic year, Brenden Mann Scholars will confirm course enrollment and co-curricular participation with the Institute; students will note their attendance with Glazer staff at each attended event.
 Students who do not meet the requirements of the Brenden Mann Scholars program will not receive renewed funding the following year.